Police uniforms in the United States: Uniforms

 Individual municipal and county law enforcement agencies in the United States are typically responsible for designing their own uniforms, often with minimal state regulation.
 As a result, there is no universal form or pattern for American police uniforms.

 However, in general, most large police departments provide officers with two types of uniforms for wear, tactical (also called "Class B"), and traditional (or "Class A").
 Tactical uniforms, similar in material and cut to the U.S. Army's former Battle Dress Uniform, are generally worn while on patrol, or performing physically intense duties, while traditional-style uniforms are more often used for station assignments, high-profile events, and ceremonial functions.
 In addition to these two basic uniform types, a variety of specialized clothing may be deployed as necessary, including jumpsuits (sometimes called "Class C") and, in the case of police pipe bands, highland dress.
 Many police departments restrict the use of tactical uniforms to tactical units, such as SWAT teams, or for special assignments, such as riot control, in order to present a less militarized appearance in day-to-day operations.

 Municipal police uniforms are typically colored in blue or black, while uniforms worn by sheriff's deputies are more often green, brown, or khaki.
 Unlike British police, American law enforcement agencies do not usually include white-colored apparel, such as shirts, in their uniforms due to the fact white reflects in the dark and can make police officers more prominent targets for armed criminals during building searches or standoffs.
-There are, however, many exceptions to this general rule; the Miami Police Department wears dark blue, bike division officers will wear white, and they may also wear polo shirts on some occasions, and senior officers in the New York City Police Department, Baltimore Police Department, Philadelphia Police Department, and Washington, D.C.
+There are, however, many exceptions to this general rule; the Miami Police Department wears dark blue, bike division officers will wear white, and they may also wear polo shirts on some occasions, and senior officers in the New York City Police Department, Chicago Police Department Baltimore Police Department, Philadelphia Police Department, and Washington, D.C.
 Metropolitan Police Department wear uniforms that also feature white shirts.
 However, some departments like the Hillsborough County Sheriff's Office have white shirts as part of the universal standard uniform.

 Headgear

 Unlike police in some Commonwealth nations, US police forces subsequently abandoned the custodian helmet by the early 20th century they had incorporated with their uniforms.
 Today, municipal police forces typically wear peaked hats or, in tactical uniforms, baseball caps.
-County sheriff's offices often issues their deputies with campaign hats or Stetsons for cover.
+County sheriff's offices often issue their deputies with campaign hats or Stetsons for cover.
 Some departments permit the usage of the hijab for female Muslim police officers.